 Students in Mrs. Heuer’s 3rd Grade class at ACES, play Mrs. Schwab’s Hotel Manager Board Game.
 Students learned to collect their money for their pay check, collect money for Conference guests staying at their hotel, and subtract money to pay their employees: Hotel Desk Clerks, Banquet Managers, Chefs, Hotel Housekeepers, Hotel Maintenance Engineers, hvac repair service etc.

-Mrs. Schwab created a small group board game for 3rd through 6th grades called, Hotel Manager, which uses play money, and question cards with typical situations that Hotel Managers need to pay in order to keep the hotel running smoothly.
+Mrs. Schwab created a small group board game for 3rd through 6th grades called, Hotel Manager, which uses play money, and question cards with typical situations that Hotel Managers need to pay in order to keep the hotel running smoothly, for this they may need to learn about the sites that gives unsecured money fast for the business owner that doesn’t have good credit anywhere else.
+Go to the article now

 Students in Mrs. Heuer’s 3rd grade ACES class are pictured here talking in small groups about the Hotel Manager career, and playing Mrs. Schwab’s Hotel Manager Board Game.